HL7-DaVinci/prior-auth/DockerDevSetupGuideForMacOS.md

 ### Add Compose Project Name

 You can see a list of your pre-existing environment variables on your Mac by running `env` in your Terminal.
 To add to `env`:
-1. Set "COMPOSE_PROJECT_NAME" as "PAS_dev" in the .env file in the PAS Repository
+1. Set "COMPOSE_PROJECT_NAME" as "pas_dev" in the .env file in the PAS Repository

     or

 1. `cd ~/`
 2. Open `.bash_profile` and add the following lines at the very bottom:
     ```bash
-    export COMPOSE_PROJECT_NAME=PAS_dev
+    export COMPOSE_PROJECT_NAME=pas_dev
     ```
 3. Save `.bash_profile` and complete the update to `env`:
     ```bash